mathewlowry/myhub-gpt/AI4Communities 3.md

 In my last post I highlighted how the authors of the [model collapse paper](https://www.nature.com/articles/s41586-024-07566-y) in _Nature_ pointed out that in the future any data stemming from “_genuine human interactions … will be increasingly valuable_” for training the next generation of LLMs.
 Online, there’s nothing more genuinely human than the interactions in a well-managed digital community, so “_after greed and short-sightedness floods the commons with low-grade AI content…_ **_well-managed online communities of actual human beings [may be] the only place able to provide the sort of data tomorrow’s LLMs will need” (_**[How Model Collapse could revive authentic human communities](https://mathewlowry.medium.com/how-model-collapse-could-revive-authentic-human-communities-e723d8048ef3)).

-This supports the **AI4Communities** idea, first outlined in [A Minimum Viable Ecosystem for collective intelligence](https://mathewlowry.medium.com/a-minimum-viable-ecosystem-for-collective-intelligence-7738848ce9c4) in January 2023, which envisions tomorrow’s online denizens thriving in a diverse landscape of _“_[**_small is beautiful communities_**_, supported by AIs which the communities themselves own, train and monetise_](https://mathewlowry.medium.com/a-minimum-viable-ecosystem-for-collective-intelligence-7738848ce9c4)_”_, rather than putting up with whatever Meta’s or X’s global, “one size fits all” algorithms inflict on them to turn a profit.
+This supports the **AI4Communities** idea, first outlined in [A Minimum Viable Ecosystem for collective intelligence](https://mathewlowry.medium.com/a-minimum-viable-ecosystem-for-collective-intelligence-7738848ce9c4) in January 2023, which envisions tomorrow’s online denizens thriving in a wide range of _“_[**_small is beautiful communities_**_, supported by AIs which the communities themselves own, train and monetise_](https://mathewlowry.medium.com/a-minimum-viable-ecosystem-for-collective-intelligence-7738848ce9c4)_”_, rather than putting up with whatever Meta’s or X’s global, “one size fits all” algorithms inflict on them to turn a profit.

 If model collapse has made AI4Communities more feasible, what is it exactly, how do we get there, and who’s building it?
 But first, why care?